This post is also available in: German

 (1) Copies or duplicates of the data shall never be created without the knowledge of the Client, with the exception of:

-- copies or duplicates as far as they are necessary in the context of user collaboration,
+- copies or duplicates as far as they are temporarily necessary in the context of user collaboration,

 - back-up copies as far as they are necessary to ensure orderly data processing,

-- data required to meet regulatory requirements to retain data.
+- data required to meet Union or member state requirements to retain data.